 For each assignment table labeled like this, the changes made in One Identity Manager are saved in a separate table.
+Therefore, only newly added and deleted assignments are processed.
 During modification provisioning, the members list in the target system is compared to the entries in this table.
 This means that only modified memberships are provisioned and not the entire members list.